tonyg/syndicate/FAQ.md

 * I used `spawn` but the actor isn't being created.
 What happened?
-  - The only two ways to spawn a process are to (a) supply the spawn instruction in that world's boot-actions, or (b) have some already-existing actor supply the spawn instruction in response to some event it receives.
-Note that calling `spawn` constructs a structure which is perhaps eventually interpreted by the containing world of an actor; it doesn't really "do" anything directly.
+  - The only two ways to spawn a process are to (a) supply the spawn instruction in that network's boot-actions, or (b) have some already-existing actor supply the spawn instruction in response to some event it receives.
+Note that calling `spawn` constructs a structure which is perhaps eventually interpreted by the containing network of an actor; it doesn't really "do" anything directly.

 * Why does `patch-seq` exist?
 Aren't all the actions in a transition effectively `patch-seq`d together?
   - Effectively, yes, that is what happens.
 The difference is in the